 Kinesiology has the potential to help answer many of the major questions facing the global community.
-It is hard to name other academic fields that address topics of such significance as personal, public, and environmental health; teaching and learning based on motor development and skill acquisition; and sport performance at every level, from beginner to elite.
-Issues abound in high-level athletic performance, and the research conclusions can have great significance because sport is a cultural phenomenon of intense public interest - just think of how largescale amateur and professional sports such as the Olympic Games and World Cup soccer grip the attention of nations.
+It is hard to name other academic fields that address topics of such significance as personal, public, and environmental health; teaching and learning based on motor development and skill acquisition; and performance at every level up to elite sport.
+Issues abound in highlevel athletic performance, and the research conclusions can have great significance in a cultural phenomenon of intense public interest.
+Professional sports culminating in such popular events as the Olympic Games and World Cup soccer grip the attention of nations.

 Organized sport's cultural impact also makes kinesiology an area of considerable scholarly significance.
 Influenced by media coverage of sport and by concern for their own health, people of all ages, of every skill level, and in the full range of physical conditions are active in sports.
 Similarly, the focus on health and wellness, prevention of lifestyle diseases, and promotion of lifespan well-being has never been as pronounced or as widespread as today.
-The biophysical bases of our field, such as exercise physiology, biomechanics, and nutrition, attract many people to kinesiology, as does the scope for sociocultural, behavioral, and philosophical analysis afforded by the full range of human movement in society today.
-Consequently, kinesiology is becoming the choice of an ever-increasing number of students, who ultimately swell the ranks of such movement-related professions and health-related careers as teachers and coaches, researchers and professors, physicians and physical therapists.
+The biophysical bases of our field, such as exercise physiology, biomechanics, and nutrition, attract many to kinesiology, as does the scope for sociocultural, behavioral, and philosophical analysis afforded by the full range of human movement action in society today.
+Consequently, kinesiology is becoming the choice of an ever-increasing number of students, who ultimately swell the ranks of such movementrelated professions and health-related careers as teachers and coaches, researchers and professors, physicians and physical therapists (Figure 1.3; also see Chapter 14).

-An ever-increasing number of students are choosing to pursue movement-related professions and health-related careers as the focus on health and wellness has grown.
+Figure 1.3 An ever-increasing number of students are choosing to pursue movement-related professions and health-related careers as the focus on health and wellness has grown.